followingthefasciaplane/PvPTip/README.md

 - **Verbose**: Full details with raw multipliers, modifier aura sources, and effective values (work in progress)
 - **Minimal**: Just percentages: `PvP: -15% | -20%`

+## GUI Panel

+Accessed via `/pvptip`, `/pt`, or the minimap button.
+Three tabs:

+- **Overview**: Detected & modified tooltips (based on your spec, to improve).
+This is going to miss most things.
+- **Settings**: Tooltip mode, custom colors, enable/disable features.
+- **Lookup**: Advanced lookup of all known PvP modifiers parsed from Data.lua across every class.
+Select your own class to see a full list of active modifiers.

 ## To do

 - Item tooltips (trinkets, embellishments, enchants, gems)